dpa-newslab/dpa-digitalwires-weblines-single-rubric-name/DETAILS.md

 # Multiple rubric_names in dpa's weblines - the ground truth

-Sample: ca. 46.000 articles, published in February 2022 and March 2022, spanning around 10.000 different URNs. arount 620 of the URNs that are represented several times in the sample carry non-unique combinations of rubric_names.
+Sample: ca. 46.000 articles, published in February 2022 and March 2022, spanning around 10.000 different URNs. around 620 of the URNs that are represented several times in the sample carry non-unique combinations of rubric_names.

 ## How often do articles carry multiple `rubric_names`?